rudderlabs/rudderstack-docs/destinations/crm/drip/drip-cloud-mode.md

 The `identify` call lets you add a new user or update an existing user with the latest information like the user's `dripId`,`email`,`name`, etc.

 If you provide the **Campaign ID** in the dashboard while setting up the destination, RudderStack will subscribe every user to this `campaign ID` by default.
-Alternatively, you can also send the information via the `identify` call, which takes a higher precedence than the campaign ID provided in the dashboard.
+Alternatively, you can also send the information via the `identify` call using `externalId` as shown below in example code snippet, which takes a higher precedence than the campaign ID provided in the dashboard.

 {% hint style="info" %}
 Either the `dripId` or `email` is required for the `identify` call.
 If you are creating a user, then you must provide the `email`.
 In case of updating a user, you can provide either the assigned `dripId` or `email`.